AlcoholRehabHelp Logo

 When someone drinks alcohol when taking Vyvanse, they impede their ability to recognize the effects of alcohol.
 The usual amount of alcohol that makes you drunk won’t seem to affect you in the same way.

 You don’t need more alcohol to achieve drunkenness, but it will seem as if you do.
-This puts you at risk of a variety of problems, including alcohol intoxication (poisoning).
+This increases your risk of various problems, including alcohol intoxication (poisoning).

 Higher Risk of Alcohol Misuse